h1dd3n3y3/geniki_taxydromiki_tracking/README.md

 # geniki-taxydromiki-tracking

-A web scraping tracking solution that can be integrated with [ntfy.sh](http://ntfy.sh) or run standalone.
+A "geniki taxydromiki" parcel tracking solution that can be integrated with [ntfy.sh](http://ntfy.sh) or run standalone.